|We are an Amazon Affiliate!|

 My website is a resource for photographers and content creators, so a good portion of my viewership will not need convincing as to the merits of having a YouTube channel, especially a photography YouTube channel.

-But why photographers in particular?
+But why a photography YouTube channel in particular?
 A photographer’s bread and butter are still images, not video.
 So what are the merits of the video medium to the photographer.

-Plenty of photographers get by without one and in some cases it would make little sense to have one.
+Plenty of photographers get by without a photography YouTube channel and in some cases it would make little sense to have one.
 Or does it?
 Well there are some reasons that might convince you to create one or alternatively confirm your decision not to.

 I have advocated throughout my blog articles the importance of marketing in this digital age.
 With the proliferation of photographic websites and social media, access to photographers is now world wide.